-One of the most vivid memories I have of my maternal grandmother is seeing her standing by the stove, cooking fried fruit pies for our family (apple. apricot, peach, etc.) Yum!
-I especially enjoy these little Apricot Mini Hand-Pies when I want just a little taste.
+One of the most vivid memories I have of my maternal grandmother is seeing her standing by the stove, cooking fried fruit pies for our family (apple, apricot, peach, etc.) Yum!
+I especially enjoy these little Apricot Mini Hand Pies when I want just a little taste of something yummy.

 My grandma was from east Texas, so I just assumed little fried pies were a very “Southern” thing that all Southern grandmas cooked.
-Well, it’s not just a Southern thing (I’m from Southern CA originally), but this recipe for Apricot Mini Hand-Pies takes me right back to those happy, carefree childhood days long ago.
-My Grandma passed away many years back, at age 99, but sweet memories of her live on!
+Well, it’s not just a Southern thing, but this recipe for Apricot Mini Hand Pies takes me right back to those happy, carefree childhood days long ago.
+My Grandma passed away many years ago at age 99, but sweet memories of her live on!

-I decided to make some little apricot hand-pies one day, for no good reason, except they sounded good, I had all the ingredients, and I was remembering my Grandma.
+I decided to make some little apricot hand pies one day, for no good reason, except they sounded good, I had all the ingredients, and I was thinking of my Grandma.

 The apricot filling only has 5 ingredients.
 For the pastry, you can either make your own favorite pie crust recipe (this is what I do), or start with pre-made pie crust dough purchased at your local grocery store.
 Whatever works best for you.

 I can usually get about 10-12 of these mini-fried pies made out of two pie crusts.
-You can use your favorite pie crust recipe (seems like everyone has their favorite) or you can use the one I use for all my pies.
-You can find the recipe I use for my pie crusts (it makes 2 pie crusts) here in a previous recipe of mine : http://www.thegratefulgirlcooks.com/red-white-and-blue-fruit-tart/.
+You can use your favorite pie crust recipe (seems like everyone has their favorite) or you can use the one I use for all my pies (see link below).

-Hope you will give these a try.
-They’re a great little fried fruit pie…bite-sized, and perfect for munching!
-Don’t have a clue where the recipe came from for the filling…I think I’ve had it for years and years on a 3×5 index card.
+Hope you will give these apricot mini hand pies a try.
+They’re yummy little treats…bite-sized, and perfect for munching!
+Don’t have a clue where the recipe came from for the apricot filling (maybe my Grandma?).
+I’ve had it for years and years, written on a 3×5 index card.
 The pie crust recipe is from my Mom (DIY-Mom’s Pie Crust).

 - 4 ounces dried apricots